-Furthermore, the Management Board members Mr. Rice Powell, Mr. Michael Brosnan and Mr. Ronald Kuerbitz (Management Board member until February 17, 2017) have acquired non-forfeitable benefits from participation in employee pension plans of Fresenius Medical Care North America, which provide payment of pensions as of the age of 65 and the payment of reduced benefits as of the age of 55.
+Furthermore, the members of the Management Board Messrs.
+Rice Powell and Michael Brosnan have acquired non-forfeitable benefits from participation in employee pension plans of Fresenius Medical Care North America, which provide payment of pensions as of the age of 65 and the payment of reduced benefits as of the age of 55.
 In March 2002, the rights to receive benefits from the pension plans were frozen at the level then applicable.